New Kingdom of Granada

 Religion

-The most practiced religion is Catholicism.
+The most widely practiced religion is Catholicism.

 Flag of Castile i Leon Primary Divisions of Castile and Leon Flag of Castile i Leon